Sup2point0/Assort/Yu-Gi-Oh/archetypes/Soul.md

 Despite its ability to swarm the field with sacrifices or Material for Ritual or Synchro Summons, the archetype likely struggles to OTK.
 Instead, it tends towards a more comeback-oriented playstyle, with a myriad of removal effects to deal with any ace Monsters the opponent throws.

 ### Combos
-With such diversity, the archetype’s playstyle is highly non-linear – to encapsulate it informally, *just spam bodies and hope for the best*.
+With such diversity, the archetype’s playstyle is highly nonlinear – to encapsulate it informally, *just spam bodies and hope for the best*.

 That being said, there are indeed many cards that are integral to being able to combo.
 Naturally, that includes [Soul Synchron](#Tuners), the only easily accessible Main Deck Tuner; [Soul Shard](#Soul-Shard), which provides spare Material and access to *Soul Shard* Monsters like [Soul Shard Synchron](#Tuners); and having [Soul Knight](#Low-Level-Synchro-Monsters) in circulation to consistently provide a body is a huge bonus.